jakob753951/GroupProject/docs/index.md

 We speculate that this is due to people in developing nations having less access to alcohol.
 <br>

-## Animated boxplot for life expectancy
+## Life expectancy v Development status
 We also checked how life expectancies compare between developed and developing countries.
 As before, we use an animated boxplot to show this.